NSGS/siemens_form/q3/README.md

 The ConcatRemove function is implemented calculating the number of minimum moves necessary to convert s to t.
 After that, some analysis indicates if s can be converted to t using exactly k moves.
 There are 3 situtations where the function returns true:

-*If k is equal to the minimum moves moves necessary, the conversion is possible.
+1.If k is equal to the minimum moves moves necessary, the conversion is possible.

-*If k is equal to or greater than s and t size together, the conversion is possible (remove all characters from s and add all from t).
+2.If k is equal to or greater than s and t size together, the conversion is possible (remove all characters from s and add all from t).

-*If k minus the minimum moves is even, the conversion is possible.
+3.If k minus the minimum moves is even, the conversion is possible.
 Example:

 ```
 S= Tab, T=Tab, K=3